hylandtechoutreach/internship/README.md

 - The design and implementation should be up to the intern team.
 - Interns should figure out which technologies to use.
  - This will likely require them to learn something new.
+- They should consider the user experience and data required for the application.
 - Interns should have design guidance from the stakeholders, as well as technical guidance.
 - Interns should collaborate, possibly using GitHub.